azukaar/Cosmos-Docs/src/content/docs/index.md

 ## Your first ServApp

 In Cosmos, Servapps are the applications running on your server.
-In reality they represent Docker containers (or mini virtual machines, for complete isolation).
+In reality, they represent Docker containers (or mini virtual machines, for complete isolation).
 They are the building blocks of your server.

 You can install them in many ways: